 "Sugaring is all-natural, which is great for folks who may have allergies to certain ingredients or just want only natural ingredients on their body," explains Tummala.
-"Sugaring is also a lot less sticky than wax, so usually the redness and irritation that a lot of people see with wax will not be seen with sugaring.
-In sugaring, the sugaring gel is sticky enough to adhere to the hair but not so sticky that it is lifting your skin, so a lot of folks find sugaring to be a lot less painful."
+"Sugaring is also a lot less sticky than traditional wax, so usually the redness and irritation that a lot of people see with wax will not be seen with sugaring.
+You're also able to wash the sugar off with water, whereas may waxes have to be washed off with a special cleanser or natural oil."

 Consider Your Skin Type When Deciding on Sugaring vs. Waxing